ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ## 4.3.
 Transactions

 The cornerstone of any DLT are the transactions it enables on the constituent Wallets.
-In Ixian, there are a few different Transaction types at the moment:
+In Ixian, there are several different Transaction types at the moment:
 * Normal transaction: Allows transfer of funds from one or more source Wallets to one or more target Wallets.
-The source Wallets must all belong to the same public/private keypair, but the destination wallets can be completely different.
+The source Wallets must all belong to the same public/private key pair, but the destination wallets can be completely different.
 Public key must be made known for the source Wallets, but not for destination Wallets.
 In fact, the destination Wallets need not even exist before this transaction gives them funds.
 * Multi-signature transactions: There are several distinct types of multi-signature transactions in Ixian:
   * Multisignature "Change" transactions: Which allow modifying Wallets to make them into Multi-signature Wallets, or modifying Multi-signature Wallets to turn them back into normal wallets and also transactions to set the required minimum number of signatures in order to spend funds from a Multi-signature Wallet.
   * Multisignature "Spend" transactions: Which allow funds to be withdrawn from a Multi-signature Wallet.
 No special transaction is required to _deposit_ funds into a Multi-signature wallet.